 Once a female whale becomes pregnant, her gestation period can vary greatly.
 Depending on the particular species of whale, a gestation period can be anywhere between 9 to 16 months.
 Many whale calves will be born during the migration process, as female whales will try to get to warmer waters so their offspring can be born in more temperate conditions.

+How do whales give birth?
 Because whales are mammals, their calves grow inside their mothers and are born through live births.
-During birth, calves will emerge fins first.
+During the whale birth process, calves will emerge fins first.
 The size of a whale calf will depend on the size of the mother, but generally speaking you can expect it to be about ¼ the length of the mother.
 So, the whale calf of the blue whale species (the largest whale) will be significantly larger than that of a grey whale, for instance.

 Once a female whale gives birth, they typically nudge their calf up to the ocean surface so they can take their first breath.

 The mortality rate for calves is extremely high during the first year of its life, so mother whales make sure to keep a very close and protective eye over them especially after they are born.
 During the first month of life, many whale calves will not sleep meaning mother whales will have to forgo sleep as well to keep a watchful eye on them.

 Once a female whale gives birth, her calf will feed off her milk which contains a very high fat percentage and full of nutrients.
 This high fat concentration also keeps the milk from dissipating in the ocean water.
 Whale calves will continue to feed off the milk for up to 2 years until it becomes self-sufficient to find its own food.
 Female whales will nurse underwater, but very close to the surface.

 Many animals raise their young until they mature to self-sufficiency, but this is not the case for orca whales, also known as killer whales.
 One an orca whale calf reaches maturity, it will stay in the pod of whales with the mother for life, even after the offspring has offspring of its own.